adamherout/mglyph/README.md

 3. See for yourself how your glyphs are performing.

 The Self-Evaluation Tool works entirely in your web browser.
 Glyphs that you insert into the tool are  **not uploaded** anywhere, but they **stay in your computer**.

-# Submit Your Glyph to The Challenge

-coming soon...

 # FAQ